Urinary Tract Infection (UTI) in Children

 Normal urine contains water, salts, and waste products.
 It's free of germs, such as bacteria, viruses, and fungi.
 An infection happens when germs enter the urethra, travel up to the bladder, ureters, and kidneys, and begin to grow.
 Most infections are caused by bacteria from the digestive tract.
 The most common is E. coli (Escherichia coli) bacteria.
 These normally live in the colon.

 Which children are at risk for a UTI?

 Bubble baths may irritate the urethra and allow bacteria to grow there.
-Incorrect wiping (child should wipe front to back) increases the risk.
+Incorrect wiping increases the risk.
+(A child should wipe front to back.)
 This is even more risky after a bowel movement.
 Delaying going to the bathroom and constipation are also linked to UTIs.